-Will senses a kindred spirit, and quite accurately tells Ben:
+Will senses a kindred spirit, and tells Ben:

 “You’re a young dangerous man.
 I’m an old one.”

-Sparks fly between Ben and Clara, though Clara will not allow herself to fall for him until she’s convinced Ben can see all the wonderful qualities she has to offer a man.
+Sparks fly between Ben and Clara, but Clara will not allow herself to fall for Ben until she’s convinced that he can see all the wonderful qualities she has to offer.
 Clara won’t settle for a one-dimensional marriage, even though her dad literally tries to contract Ben to marry her, financial rewards and bonuses included.

 But Ben genuinely wants to pursue Clara, monetary incentives or not.

-Jody the doofus (sorry, but this character is SO annoying) gets so jealous of his dad’s interest and pride in Ben that he locks Will in their barn and sets it on fire.
+Jody gets so jealous of his dad’s interest and pride in Ben that he locks Will in their barn and sets it on fire.
 Luckily, Will’s pleas to unlock the barn door get to Jody, and he saves Will before it’s too late.